St. Patrick's Cathedral (New York City): Directors of music

 In the first nine decades of St. Patrick's Cathedral's history, it only had four music directors.
 The first organist and director of music at the current St. Patrick's Cathedral was William F. Pecher, who had been hired at the Old Cathedral in 1862 and served at the current cathedral from 1879 to his death in 1904.
 Afterward, Jacques C. Ungerer served as the director of music until 1929.
 He was succeeded by Pietro Yon, who at the time was an assistant director.
 When Yon suffered a stroke in 1943, Dr. Charles Marie Courboin was temporarily appointed to Yon's position.
 Yon died the same year and Courboin served as music director until 1970.

 The cathedral's fifth music director, John Grady, served as a music director and organist from 1970 to his death in 1990.
 Grady was succeeded by John-Michael Caprio, who also served until his death, in 1997.
 Four people served as directors over the following six years: John C. West (1997–1999), Robert Long (1999–2001), Don Stefano Concordia (2001), and Johannes Somary (2001–2003).
 Since 2003, Jennifer Pascual has served as the music director, being the first woman to hold this position.

-Crimes, terrorism, and other disturbances
+Incidents

 Over the years, St. Patrick's Cathedral has been targeted by bombings and threats: